CENTRAL SOCCER LEAGUE

 (Exception: Teams travelling outside North America may block off 1 time period of up to 15 days and must provide backup documentation.)

-H. Teams entering the CSL must produce final standings from the previous outdoor season from the district league from which they qualified.
+H. Teams entering the CSL must produce official final standings from the previous outdoor season from the district league from which they qualified.

 A. The playing season shall commence as early as possible in May and shall conclude with the final scheduled (re-scheduled) games of the League which must be completed by October 15th unless otherwise agreed to by the Executive Committee.